What is tribal sovereignty?

 Self-governance spurs economic growth for tribes and their neighbors

-• Since colonization, the restoration of tribal self-governance in Indian Country is shown to be the only policy to produce positive economic outcomes for Native people.
+- Since colonization, the restoration of tribal self-governance in Indian Country is shown to be the only policy to produce positive economic outcomes for Native people.
 Widespread implementation of self-determination policy in the late 1980s saw per capita income on self-governing reservations grow three and a half times faster than the US as a whole, and poverty cut almost in half.

-• Tribal governments that provide municipal services and infrastructure and diversify their economies often become economic drivers of their regions.
+- Tribal governments that provide municipal services and infrastructure and diversify their economies often become economic drivers of their regions.
 Collectively, tribal governments directly support an estimated workforce of 350,000 as well as an additional 600,000 indirect jobs, $40 billion per year in wages and benefits, and an additional $9 billion spillover impact in state and regional economies.

-Why doesn’t Maine recognize the sovereignty of the Wabanaki nations?
+Why doesn’t Maine recognize the sovereignty of the Wabanaki Nations?

 In the 1970s, the Passamaquoddy Tribe asserted (and federal courts affirmed) that the US government was bound by its trust responsibility to protect Wabanaki land rights illegally claimed and sold by the state of Maine.
 Maine’s claim to the tribal land – amounting to almost two thirds of the state – was ruled invalid because the tribal land transfers and sales were never approved by Congress.
 That ruling set up a pair of unprecedented land-claim suits filed by the US Department of Justice on behalf of the Passamaquoddy Tribe and Penobscot Nation against the State of Maine.
 After four years of negotiations aimed at resolving the dispute out of court, and with the tribes facing intense public and political pressure to accept an agreement, the federal Maine Indian Claims Settlement Act (MICSA) and the state Maine Implementing Act (MIA) were ratified in 1980.

-Collectively known as the Settlement Acts, MICSA and MIA required the Passamaquoddy and Penobscot nations to give up claim to their dispossessed lands in exchange for a federally funded pathway to buy back just 2.5 percent of the 12 million acres unlawfully claimed by Maine.
+Collectively known as the Settlement Acts, MICSA and MIA required the Passamaquoddy Tribe and Penobscot Nation to give up claim to their dispossessed lands in exchange for a federally funded pathway to buy back just 2.5 percent of the 12 million acres unlawfully claimed by Maine.
 Congress enacted separate federal laws to address similar claims brought by the Houlton Band of Maliseet Indians and the Mi’kmaq Nation.
 The Settlement Acts allow Maine to exert an unusual level of jurisdiction over tribal affairs not found in any other state.
 Running in stark contrast to federal Self-Determination Policy evolving at that time, the interpretation of this regressive and paternalistic element of the settlement has been disputed ever since.
-For more than 40 years, the state of Maine has used the Settlement Acts to deny Wabanaki nations’ sovereignty and authority to self-govern, a position in direct conflict with the inherent sovereign rights of all federally recognized tribal nations and the foundations of Federal Indian Law.
+For more than 40 years, the state of Maine has used the Settlement Acts to deny Wabanaki Nations’ sovereignty and authority to self-govern, a position in direct conflict with the inherent sovereign rights of all federally recognized tribal nations and the foundations of Federal Indian Law.

 How does the denial of tribal sovereignty impact Wabanaki citizens and all Mainers?

-Wabanaki nations are blocked from accessing many benefits of federal Indian laws
+Wabanaki Nations are blocked from accessing many benefits of federal Indian laws

-• Unless Wabanaki nations are explicitly named in a federal Indian law, those laws are blocked in Maine if they “affect or preempt” Maine’s jurisdiction.
+- Unless Wabanaki Nations are explicitly named in a federal Indian law, those laws are blocked in Maine if they “affect or preempt” Maine’s jurisdiction.
 Since 1980, Congress has enacted over 151 federal laws for the benefit of tribal nations.
 Maine has fought to block Wabanaki access to many of them, including those that address public safety, health care, and environmental quality.

-• Only one federal law, the Violence Against Women Act, has been successfully extended to the Wabanaki since the Settlement Acts passed – a full 17 years after provisions protecting Indigenous women were included.
+- Only one federal law, the Violence Against Women Act, has been successfully extended to the Wabanaki since the Settlement Acts passed – a full 17 years after provisions protecting Indigenous women were included.

-• The cost and failure rate associated with fighting for inclusion in federal Indian laws discourages the Wabanaki from hiring and investing in new programs, resulting in a cycle of underdevelopment of tribal governments that leads to stunted economic growth in the Wabanaki nations as well as their surrounding rural communities.
+- The cost and failure rate associated with fighting for inclusion in federal Indian laws discourages the Wabanaki from hiring and investing in new programs, resulting in a cycle of underdevelopment of tribal governments that leads to stunted economic growth in the Wabanaki Nations as well as their surrounding rural communities.

 Economic growth is severely restricted for Wabanaki nations and surrounding communities